LukasWoodtli/WebPage/content/pages/index.md

+---
-Title: Welcome to my Site
+title: Welcome to my Site
 slug: index
 save_as: index.html
-URL:
+url:
+---
 This page is about my professional life as a developer.
 Im mainly a software/firmware developer.
 But I know also a lot about electronic and mechanical engineering.

 There is an overview about my [resume]({filename}/pages/resume.md) and my main [skills]({filename}/pages/skills.md).
 There are also some notes about my [knowledge]({filename}/pages/books.md) and what I've [learned]({filename}/pages/courses.md) so far.